Adam Ericksen provides a video series introducing the tenets of Islam.

 Ramadan: The God of the Marginalized

 Adam discusses the importance of Ramadan.
 Ramadan critiques the popular misunderstanding that the God of Islam is a God of power, might, and conquest.
 Ramadan claims that the God of Islam is the God who cares about the poor, hungry, and marginalized of culture.
 Muhammad critiqued the pre-Islamic Arabian view that Fate was in control of life.
-The Jahaliyya, or Age of Ignorance, believe fate controlled who was rich and powerful and who was poor and marginalized.
+During the Jahaliya, or Age of Ignorance, people believed fate controlled who was rich and powerful and who was poor and marginalized.
 There was little incentive for the rich to care for the poor.
 Muhammad challenged this view, and fasting during the month of Ramadan forces Muslims to identify with and care for the poor, weak, and hungry.